Skip to main content

 Matrix [rock]: the solid part of a rock mass which contains the pores, fractures and fluids.

-Reservoir: a term used for either (a) a rock volume or magma volume that contains thermal energy (strictly a geothermal reservoir), and (b) a rock volume containing fluid-filled pores or fractures where Earth’s heat is transferred into the fluid from the rock (strictly a hydrothermal reservoir).
+Reservoir: a term used for either (a) a rock volume or magma volume that contains thermal energy (strictly a geothermal reservoir) or (b) a rock volume containing fluid-filled pores or fractures where Earth’s heat is transferred into the fluid from the rock (strictly a hydrothermal reservoir).

 Heat and fluids are retained in the reservoir by surrounding impermeable rocks.
 Geothermal wells are drilled to extract heat from reservoirs through hydrothermal systems, closed-loop circuits, engineered geothermal systems, or other methods for geothermal heat extraction.